 Solution #1: Time Box & Delegate Your “Wrong Work”

 So what’s the solution to a problem like this?
 You can’t just stop doing your work, right?
-People are relying on you to get things done whether you like it or not.
-But when you’re doing wrong work, you have to find a way out of it.
+People are relying on you to get things done.
+But when you’re doing the wrong work, you have to find a way out of it.
 Success—and your sanity—depend on it.

 - I talked to my partners and we agreed to hire someone else to take over customer support.

 - I committed to spending no more than an hour each day answering support tickets.

 Those solutions worked.
 Delegating support was a permanent fix and, until then, I knew I could triage support and keep us running without losing each day to wrong work.

 If you don’t work for yourself like I do, this might sound like an impossible solution.
-What if your boss regularly dumps work in your lap and doesn’t care if it’s a good fit for you?
+What if your boss regularly dumps work in your lap and doesn’t care if it’s a good fit?
 Sometimes, this can be fixed with a long-term commitment to improving communication.

 Your best shot at fixing the problem will be to show your boss two things:

 - How much more effective you’ll be when you’re working on your right work.
 If you spend a week ignoring the work that drains you and just doing what you’re good at, you’ll have proof of what you can accomplish when you’re not saddled by draining tasks.

 - Regularly reinforce what your right work is.
 In order to make sure the assignments handed to you are the right ones, take an active role in reminding the people around you what you’re good at.